openwfm/wrf-sfire-docs/docs/clusters_guide.md

     #SBATCH --nodes=1                       # number of nodes
     singularity exec /storage/singularity/tensorflow-v1.3.sif python3 yourgpucode.py

-## Interactive jobs through the scheduler
+## Interactive jobs

-Remember you should not directly ssh to a node to run your job.
+Remember you should not directly ssh to a node because it would interfere with jobs scheduled to run on that node.
 For interactive access to a compute node, do instead:

 ```
-srun -p math-alderaan --time=2:00:0 -N 1 -n 1 --pty bash -i
+srun -p math-alderaan --time=2:00:0 -n 1 --pty bash -i
 ```
 This will request a session for you as a job in a single core slot on a compute node in the math-alderaan partition for up to 2 hours.
 After the job starts, your session is transfered to the node.
 The job will end when you exit or the time runs out.
-Of course you can do the same for other partitions and add other flags such as to request a GPU.
+Of course you can do the same for other partitions and add other flags such as to request more cores or a GPU.

 To start an interactive job on Alderaan with a GPU:
 ```
-srun -p math-alderaan-gpu --time=2:00:0 -N 1 -n 1 --gres=gpu:a100:1 --pty bash -i
+srun -p math-alderaan-gpu --time=2:00:0 -n 1 --gres=gpu:a100:1 --pty bash -i
 ```

 ## Viewing Job Queues, Job Status, and System Status